xumzheng/microsoft-graph-docs/api-reference/beta/includes/snippets/csharp/event-tentativelyaccept-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new TentativelyAcceptPostRequestBody {
+var requestBody = new Microsoft.Graph.Beta.Me.Events.Item.TentativelyAccept.TentativelyAcceptPostRequestBody
+{
 	Comment = "I may not be able to make this week.
 How about next week?", SendResponse = true,